class

 Using classes directly

-method to directly manipulate the className of an element.
-In the example below, it demonstrates how to dynamically add and remove class names using the class
+You can use the class method to directly manipulate the className of an element.
+In the example below, it demonstrates how to dynamically add and remove class names using the class method:

 <script src="https://cdn.jsdelivr.net/gh/kirakiray/ofa.js@4.5.26/dist/ofa.min.js"></script>